Visit Paris with a Limoges Point of View

 Paris, the city of lights, is known as a global center for art, fashion and culture.
 The multitude of landmarks, elegant historic cityscape, art-rich museums, the café culture and the designer boutiques offer any visitor an overwhelming array of places to visit.

 Those who visit Paris, especially for the first time, would love to bring back a memento or two to memorialize their special visit to this fantastic city.
 Although near every Paris landmark are many nick-nack booths and tourist shops, their offerings are mainly mass-produced, inexpensive items made in China.
 On the other hand, a Paris-themed keepsake that is both French and worthy of being proudly displayed, is a French porcelain Limoges box – a wonderful memorabilia that will evoke reflections of the wonderful sights of Paris.
-The famous white French porcelain Limoges boxes portray many of Paris’ landmarks in exquisite hand-painted miniature form.
+The famous white French porcelain Limoges boxes portray many of Paris’ landmarks in exquisite hand-painted miniature form and thus, travel Limoges boxes make the perfect souvenir and keepsake for any travel destination.

 A SHORT LIST OF MUST-SEE PLACES IN PARIS